microsoft/winget-cli/CONTRIBUTING.md

 1. Create & push a feature branch
 1. Create a [Draft Pull Request (PR)](https://github.blog/2019-02-14-introducing-draft-pull-requests/)
 1. Work on your changes
 1. Build and see if it works.
-Consult [How to build OpenConsole](./doc/building.md) if you have problems.

 ### Testing